Flipper5001/project1/README.md

-# Project 1 - Team Project
+# Project 1 - What's in your fridge?

 ## Description
 In the first project of the UWA Coding BootCamp, Filipe, May, Dan, and Vittorio have been tasked with working collaboratively in a group to create an application that solves a real world problem.